yu-ming-chen/tp/docs/DeveloperGuide.md

 To elaborate further, using Figure 4.1.1. as a reference, when the user executes a delete command, `delete 1`, while on the main page:

-1. `Logic` executes the command, checking whether the current page is a budget page or main page.
+1. `Logic` executes the command, checking whether the current page is a budget page or main page, depending on the current page (represented by `currentPage` attribute in `StateManager`) of NUSave.
-2. `MainPageParser` takes control of the execution, parsing the command input by the user.
+2. Since NUSave's is current on `Page.MAIN`, `MainPageParser` takes control of the execution, parsing the command input by the user.
 3. If the command syntax is valid, the delete command is parsed.

     3a.
 If the syntax is invalid, a `ParseException` is thrown.